-Unmarried couples moving in together should think about protecting their interests if they split up.
+If you are an unmarried couple you should think about protecting your interests if you split up.
 Make sure you understand your situation.
 The rights you have are very different from those of married couples who split up.
-If a property is in one person's name, the second person is not automatically entitled to anything, even if they paid towards the mortgage or left work to raise children.
+If a property is in only your partner's name, you are not automatically entitled to anything, even if you paid towards the mortgage or left work to raise children.

-A solicitor can help you by drawing up a Declaration of Trust which sets out how a property is to be divided up if the couple splits up.
-A Cohabitation Agreement is far more extensive and can include things like bank accounts, pensions and things that you each bring to the home and those that you buy together.
+A solicitor can help you by drawing up a Declaration of Trust which sets out how a property is to be divided if you split up.
+A Cohabitation Agreement is far more extensive and can include bank accounts, pensions, things that you each bring to the home and those that you buy together.

-- Find out more about living arrangements when an unmarried couple splits up.
-Search for 'Divorce and separation' on - noneyadviceservice.org.uk
+Find out more about living arrangements when an unmarried couple splits up.
+Search for 'Divorce and separation' on